 A few examples of how major institutions and decision makers are prioritizing large-scale regional changes focused on equity:

 Taken together, these aligned priorities, substantial resources, and willingness to partner represent a profound catalytic moment.

 Elevated Chicago is a collaborative effort that unlocks the potential of transit stations to serve as hubs that connect people and create equitable centers for climate resilience, health, and culture.
-The current members of Elevated Chicago are: Arts + Public Life, Center for Neighborhood Technology, City of Chicago Department of Public Health, Enterprise Community Partners Chicago, Esperanza Health Centers, Foundation for Homan Square, Garfield Park Community Council, IFF, Latinos Progresando, Latin United Community Housing Association, Logan Square Neighborhood Association, Metropolitan Planning Council, Sunshine Enterprises, The Chicago Community Trust, ThoughtWorks, Urban Juncture, and Washington Park Development Group.
+The current members of Elevated Chicago are: Center for Neighborhood Technology, Chicago Department of Public Health, Enterprise Community Partners Chicago, Esperanza Health Centers, Foundation for Homan Square, Garfield Park Community Council, IFF, Latinos Progresando, Latin United Community Housing Association, Logan Square Neighborhood Association, Metropolitan Planning Council, Sunshine Enterprises, The Chicago Community Trust, ThoughtWorks, UChicago Arts+Public Life, and Washington Park Development Group.

 In some areas, rapid development and gentrification pressures near transit stations are producing displacement of community residents and small businesses.
 In other areas, train stations and their surrounding areas have sustained long-term disinvestment, and stations sit surrounded by vacant land and buildings with great potential.
 In most cases, the negative effects are felt especially by people and communities of color, which consistently experience worse outcomes in health (physical and mental), resilience against climate change (including increased flooding and heat), and other socioeconomic indicators.